biotaphy/biotaphy.github.io/index.md

-[iDigBio](https://idigbio.org) at the University of Florida, [Lifemapper](http://lifemapper.org) at the University of Kansas, and [Open Tree of Life](https://tree.opentreeoflife.org/opentree) at the University of Michigan supported by U.S. NSF BIO/DBI Awards 1458640, 1458422, and 1458466 respectively, to the institutions.
+[iDigBio](https://idigbio.org) at the University of Florida, [Lifemapper](http://lifemapper.org) at the University of Kansas, and [Open Tree of Life](https://tree.opentreeoflife.org/opentree) at the University of Michigan and is supported by U.S. NSF BIO/DBI Awards 1458640, 1458422, and 1458466 made to the three institutions, respectively.

 <p align="center">
  <a href="https://idigbio.org">